attack-monkey/Lean-Functional-Typescript/README.md

 Pure Macros
 ===========

+- A Macro is a function that 'does' something other than just return a result.
+- All Macros in Lean are either pure OR they are a native or third-party impurity, that is wrapped by a Pure Macro.
 - When passed the same set of inputs, Pure Macros always return the same result (even if that result is undefined), and therefore appear pure to the currently running function / macro.
 - Pure Macros do not mutate **anything** in any running functions / macros.